 The conclusion is, digital nomadism is new, and there are many grey areas when it comes to working remotely while travelling.
 However, this doesn’t mean that you are doing something illegal by being a digital nomad.

 You need to familiarize yourself with the laws of your destination regarding visas and remote work (if they exist).
+Using resources like the Flamingo – Travel Days Tracker app can help you comply with tax and visa requirements by tracking the days you spend in each country.
 You can also talk to nomads who have been there and learn from their experience, that way you can almost always guarantee that you will have a pleasant experience.

 As the culture of digital nomadism keeps rising, it is certain that countries and legal bodies will start drafting laws to cover different aspects of it.